Weekly Fishing Report

 Cane Creek Lake

-(updated 3-29-2017) Mike Siefert at Millwood Lake Guide Service said lake level on Monday was about 17 inches above normal conservation pool and rising.
-There was current in Little River with the gates releasing around 2,300 CFS as of Monday.
-Water temps rose over the past week, and surface temps Monday ranged 69-77 degrees.
-Good numbers of fishermen were on the lake over the past week.
-Largemouth bass are on beds in multiple locations lake-wide.
-White bass are starting to scatter in large schools in Little River.
-Crappie are spawning on beds, and gar are extremely shallow in large groups, making great opportunities for bow fishermen very shallow.
-As of Monday the tailwater level was 231.0 feet msl.
-Be advised the new no-wake zone extending from the north end of the park to the south end in Little River is being enforced by the AGFC.
-Clarity and visibility was stained to muddy, depending on location.
-Oxbows were in good shape for visibility as of Monday.
-Clarity and visibility ranges 3-5 inches on main lake structure away from current.
-Little River’s visibility ranges 5-8 inches depending on location and current.
-The oxbow’s clarity is ranging 15-24 inches depth of visibility depending on location.
+(updated 3-15-2017) Mike Siefert at Millwood Lake Guide Service said lake level as of Monday (March 13) was about 12 inches above normal conservation pool and rising.
+There is current in Little River, with the gates releasing around 5,000 cfs as of Monday.
+Water temps rose over the past week, and on Monday were ranging 58-62 degrees.
+There were good numbers of fishermen on the lake over the past week.
+Largemouth bass staging for pre-spawn.
+White Bass are still stacked up Little River.
+Crappie staging.
+As of Monday the tailwater level was 234.0 feet msl.
+Be advised there are new no-wake river buoys at White Cliffs Boat Ramp and the no-wake zone extends from the north end of the park to south end of the park in Little River.
+Clarity and visibility stained and muddy this week, due to high wind, thunderstorms, and incoming fresh water from the Tri-Lakes.
+As of Monday on main lake structure away from current, clarity and visibility ranged 2-3 inches.
+Little River’s visibility ranges 3-5 inches depending on location and current.
+The oxbow’s clarity is ranging 10-15 inches depth of visibility depending on location.
 Clarity and visibility can change dramatically on Millwood in just a few hours with high winds, rain, or thunderstorms.

-Siefert says that with water temperatures slowly rising, largemouth Bass are in all stages of spawn activity; some on beds are being seen in spawning areas.
-Some bass have completed their spawning rituals already.
-They continue to catching male and female largemouths, ranging 2-7 pounds each, running in and out of bedding areas for the past few weeks and the males are guarding beds.
-Baby bass fry have been noted over the last week.
-Big, 7-inch bulky lizards, Brush Hogs, 10-inch worms, Rat-L-Traps, slow-moving square bill crankbaits and chatter baits have been taking staging bass on points, ditches and in creek channels.
-Bass Assassin Shads are working on bass moving into and out of bedding areas and on beds.
-Find water temps that are 3-5 degrees warmer than surrounding areas, along with clearer water with the current conditions.
-Several females in the 4-7 pound range full of eggs continue to be caught and released over the past couple weeks.
-For the past couple of weeks the best largemouths are being caught the further from Little River current and heavy stain water; and in deeper sections of creeks.
-Cordell Redfins and Smithwick Rouges are catching nice-size Bass from 3 to 4 pounds each in south Hickory pockets of the area of main lake by the golf course and the Millwood State Park.
+Siefert says some bass beds are being seen in spawning areas.
+They continue to catching male and female largemouth bass from 2 to around 7 pounds each, running in and out of bedding areas preparing to build beds.
+Big 7-inch bulky lizards, brush hogs, 10-inch worms, Rat-L-Traps, slow moving crankbaits and chatterbaits have been taking staging bass on points, ditches and in creek channels.
+The key continues to be finding water temps that are 5-8 degrees warmer than surrounding areas, and clearer water with the current conditions.
+The pre-spawn females are moving into spawning areas, and several in the 5-9 pound range full of eggs continue to be caught and released over the past week.
+The clearest water you can find away from river flow has been the best location for big females over the past several weeks.
+The further from Little River current and heavy stain water, and in deeper sections of creeks over the past couple weeks, will produce best largemouths.
+Rouges and Cordell Redfins continue taking nice size bass from 2-4 pounds each in south Hickory pockets of the area of main lake by the golf course and the Millwood Lake State Park.
 Chatterbaits in black/blue/purple and spring bream colors are taking nice 4-6 pound largemouth females full of eggs along creeks and ditches.
-War Eagle Spinnerbaits in Cole Slaw, Spot Remover and white/chartreuse continue taking nice keeper-size largemouths in Mud Lake, Horseshoe and McGuire oxbows upriver.
-Best colors of Bass Assassin Shads the past couple of weeks include Houdini, Salt & Pepper, Grey Ghost and Gold Pepper Shiner for nice and fat pre-spawn largemouths found along old vegetation lines, dead lily pad stems and buckbrush.
+War Eagle spinnerbaits in Cole Slaw, Spot Remover and white/chartreuse continue taking nice keeper-size largemouths in Mud Lake, Horseshoe and McGuire oxbows upriver.
+Squarebill crankbaits in crawfish patterns, Echo 1.75’s and large Rat-L-Traps continue working slow and deflecting off stumps and timber, deeper in the creek channels.
+Best colors over the past few weeks continue to be the Spring Bream, Toledo Gold, Red Chrome on sunny days, around 5-10 feet depth ditches and flats near creek channel swings, deflecting off stumps in the clearest water you can locate away from muddy water or Little River current.
+Bass Assassin Shads continue catching nice and fat pre-spawn largemouths and best colors for the past couple weeks include Houdini Salt & Pepper, Grey Ghost and Gold Pepper Shiner colors along old vegetation lines, dead lily pad stems and buckbrush.
 Jingle Bugs are working in these same areas, and best colors over the past week or two have been the Okeechobee Craw, Black/Red Glitter and Red Shad/Green Glitter.
-Bulky lizards in cotton-candy color are working on cypress trees in clear water.

-To volunteer for one of the cleanup dates or for ramp and U.S. Army Corps of Engineers park information, contact Tony Porter at the Millwood Tri-Lakes Project Office.
-To receive project updates, daily lake level information updates, gate release flows, tailwater information, park and campground information, or to volunteer, call the Corps of Engineers’ toll-free Millwood Project information line (888-697-9830) or the main number (877-444-6777) to verify another Corps project is open.
+To volunteer for one of the cleanup dates, or for ramp and U.S. Army Corps of Engineers information, contact Tony Porter at the Millwood Tri-Lakes Project Office.
+To receive project updates, daily lake level information updates, gate release flows, tailwater information, park and campground information, or volunteer, Corps’ toll-free Millwood Project information line at 888-697-9830 or the Corps’ main number, 855-444-6777, to verify another Corp of Engineers project is open.

-(updated 3-22-2017) Darryl Morris at Family Fishing Trips said female crappie are staging and the males are in the banks.
-The spawn is back on with this warmer water.
+(updated 3-15-2017) Darryl Morris at Family Fishing Trips said crappie are staging and moving into the shallows for spawn.

 Lake Greeson Tailwater (Little Missouri River)